RetroAchievements/docs/docs/developer-docs/emulator-setup-for-developers.md

 # Emulator Setup for Developers

 Achievement development requires a Windows-only DLL file called [RAIntegration](https://github.com/RetroAchievements/RAIntegration).
-In most cases, this file will be bundled with or automatically downloaded upon starting a [supported emulator](https://retroachievements.org/download.php), including the following:
+In most cases, this file will be bundled with or automatically downloaded upon booting a [compliant emulator](https://retroachievements.org/download.php), including the following:

 - RALibRetro
 - RAMeka